 Is HVAC a Hard Career?

 While HVAC often has you on your feet, it can also be very rewarding.
-As a technician you’ll need to be able to:
+As a technician should be able to:

-- Work in awkward settings, like tight or messy spaces.
+- Work in uncomfortable settings, like tight or dirty spaces.

 - Work evenings, weekends and overtime throughout peak demand.

-A stubborn falsehood about HVAC is that it’s a blue-collar career.
-In reality, you need an extensive skill set, specialized education and continuous recertification.
+A common misconception about learning HVAC is that it’s a blue-collar career.
+In truth, you'll need distinct skills, specialized education and ongoing certification.

 - Avoid large amounts of student debt.